 Parents and guardians are advised that all required health and immunization records must be on file in the school office by the first day of school each year.
 Students whose records are not complete will not be allowed to attend school until all required health examination and immunization forms have been submitted to the school.

 Lemont High School urges parents and guardians to schedule the appropriate medical appointments for their children early enough so that all immunizations and examinations are completed and documentation is on file in the school office by the first day of school.

 All incoming freshmen, and any in-state transfer students, are required to submit a State of Illinois Child Health Examination Form (including an up-to-date immunization record), which must be completed by an Illinois physician.
 All incoming freshmen also are recommended to submit the State of Illinois Eye Examination Report, the State of Illinois Dental Examination Form, and the State of Illinois Vision Specialist Report.
 All of these forms may be found on the right side of the page.

 In addition to the State of Illinois Child Health Examination Form, out-of-state transfer students also are required to submit a State of Illinois Eye Examination Report, completed by an Illinois physician.

 Beginning in Fall 2012, the State of Illinois required that incoming freshmen provide proof of vaccination against pertussis (i.e., whooping cough) through use of the Tdap vaccine.
-While it is mandated for incoming freshmen, a Tdap vaccination is recommended for all students in grades 6-12.
 A student's vaccination in high school should last through his or her college years.